Anil1111/The_NationalBank_Rm/README.md

  * Static constructors, *which initialize the static data of a class*.
  * Instance constructors, *which you call to create a new instance of the class.
 Each class must define its own constructors*.
  * Finalizers, *which are called by the runtime's garbage collector to destroy instances of a class*.

+*All members from the super class are inherited to the lower classes, but if they are visible or not depends on their accessibility.*

+Private *members are visible only in derived classes that are nested in their base class.*
+Protected *members are visible only in derived classes.*
+Internal *members are visible only in derived classes that are located in the same assembly as the base class.*
+Public *members are visible in derived classes and are part of the derived class' public interface.*